What was smallpox?

 There was a serious outbreak of smallpox in Europe about 581 AD.
 After that, there were smaller outbreaks in Europe here and there, but it’s just like chickenpox, once you get it once you usually can’t get it again, and so once a lot of people were immune future outbreaks were not as serious.

 More and more people were vaccinated, all over the world.
+At first, it was mainly Europeans and rich Americans.
+But pretty soon doctors were vaccinating people in other countries too.
 In Iran, for example, most people were vaccinated about 1850.
 Very slowly, whole countries, then whole continents started to be free of smallpox again.
 The last case of smallpox in the world was in 1977, in Somalia (East Africa).

 Learn by doing: get yourself vaccinated against diseases